This is most likely going to sting, but you can do it.

 What do I mean by ‘rent to rent’?

-Basically, consider renting your house out *if* you know your rental income can cover your mortgage payments, or at least cover the majority, so you can cover the shortfall.
+Essentially, consider renting your house out *if* you know your rental income can cover your mortgage payments, or at least cover the majority, so you can cover the shortfall.

 Meanwhile, you can move into rental accommodation that is within your budget (which may mean downsizing).

 This solution offers you the luxury of keeping your home and gives you the opportunity to get back on your feet.

 If you know you won’t fall into the negative (red zone) after the sale of your home, you could move into rental accommodation.

 Regardless of whether you make or lose money with the sale, you should receive a huge chunk of change.
 That’s a better option than getting repossessed.

 8) Downsize your home